 It would be lovely to own a home in the country, but for most that just isn't a possibility.
 Unfortunately with property prices stubbornly high despite low demand, many other homes are out of reach as well.
 For those that wish to own a home, a realistic budget of how much mortgage is affordable is a necessary first step.
 Viewing homes without a firm idea of how much is affordable is at best foolhardy and at worst a waste of time if a would-be homebuyer finds that they are unable to afford what they thought.

 Find an Estate Agent

 These days, anyone can search the property databases on the internet to find their dream home, so some may question the purpose of an estate agent.
-The fact is, qualified estate agents can offer advice, answer homebuyers' questions, and may have deeper access to property listings than an internet search can provide (find out the latest on modular homes from this site).
+The fact is, qualified estate agents can offer advice, answer homebuyers' questions, and may have deeper access to property listings than an internet search can provide.
 It is critical that homebuyers do not rely on the seller's agent to provide these services, since the seller's agent is biased; they are working on behalf of the seller.